How to Get Emergency Rent Assistance

 Financial challenges are widespread

-According to a recent survey from Bankrate only about 48% of U.S. adults say they have enough savings to cover expenses for three months.
-The same Bankrate survey also found that only about 22% have no emergency savings at all.
+According to a recent survey from Bankrate, 59% of U.S. adults are uncomfortable with their level of emergency savings.
+The same Bankrate survey also found that only about 13% have no emergency savings at all.

 There are many reasons that someone could be in need of short-term help and would want to know how to get help with rent.
 Volunteers of America (VOA) is a national nonprofit organization that helps people find affordable housing, particularly veterans, senior citizens, families, and people with disabilities.
 VOA has identified these reasons for the increase in need for their services: